 Embrace the Season

-There’s no doubt that winter poses special challenges for vegans, but these are easily surmounted.
+Winter indeed poses challenges for vegans, but they pale beside the pleasures this season brings.
 You’ll find the cold weather offers special satisfactions if you plan accordingly.
 So embrace all the season has to offer by investing in the garments, appliances, and cookbooks that will carry you through the cold weather in style.
 Then get yourself a big fat book, pour yourself a cup of vegan hot chocolate, and enjoy this time of introspection and renewal.